 Functional resumes are extremely efficient, easy formats for people whose jobs include a lot of different skills, multi-tasking and have a broad range of skill sets.
 They use their formatting to deliver a far superior format for identifying transferable skills.
 They’re very effective in getting job interviews, and they’re designed to be very easy to read.
 These resumes are good for creating personal profiles.
 They’re segmented into useful, easily navigable sections.

 These functional resume formats vary mainly in layout, rather than content.
 They’re excellent for mid-career and senior roles.
-They may not be suitable for entry level jobs, or for those with a limited range of skills and qualifications.
+They may not be suitable for entry-level jobs, or for those with a limited range of skills and qualifications.

 Targeted resume formats

 Targeted resumes are written specifically for individual jobs.
 They tend to follow the functional resume format – To a point.
-These resumes do include emphasis on skills, but they’re written to target essential job requirements, really and specifically “targeting” these criteria.
+These resumes do include an emphasis on skills, but they’re written to target essential job requirements, really and specifically “targeting” these criteria.
 Targeted resumes are excellent for senior jobs, but can also be used for any other type of job at any level.
 These resume formats are pretty reliable, too, in terms of improving the chances of getting an interview, because they tick all the boxes for eligibility.

-These resumes are particularly effective for specialists and professionals, because they allow applicants to focus on their strongest skill sets.
+These resumes are particularly effective for specialists and professionals because they allow applicants to focus on their strongest skill sets.